 To our untrained eye a black and white satellite image taken by a Russian

 Satellite many years ago shows little in the way of detail

 The featureless surface of Venus gives little indication that the rocks

 and craters are of several ages

 STEP 2.
 Open the image venus 1.gif

-STEP 3. click on image, choose palette (bottom of menu), click on edit palette
+STEP 3. click on image, choose palette (bottom of menu), click on edit

 STEP 4. select the grey square seven squares from the left